PROMETA-at/sleek/README.md

 > Passing attributes is currently limited and cannot be evaluated conditionally based on the current row value.

 > [!NOTE]
-> Note that the content of this slot is always ignored and can only be used to pass attributes.
+> The content of this slot is always ignored and can only be used to pass attributes.

 ## UI Components